emilyb7/HTML-templating-with-Google-Apps-Script/README.md

 This readme assumes basic working knowledge of web development (HTML and JavaScript) and of Google Sheets.
 Google Apps Script is a very powerful tool, and so this is a quick introduction to HTML templates for beginners.

-_If you have questions about this repo, please do not hesitate to get in touch.
+_If you have questions about this project, please do not hesitate to get in touch.
 The best way to reach out is to create an issue.
 I will respond as soon as I can._

 ## Quick intro to writing scripts for Google Sheets